petersn/web-sploosh-kaboom/README.md

 algorithm.
 After each subsequent game is completed, the set of possible RNG states can be further narrowed based on which indices within the RNG state map are consistent with both known boards.
-Once sufficiently narrowed, the set of RNG states becomes small enough we can predict the ship positionings very accurately.
+Once sufficiently narrowed, the set of RNG states becomes small enough we can predict the squid positionings very accurately.

 ### Worked Example

-Say a runner arrives at sploosh-kaboom after approximately 45 minutes of gameplay.
+Say a runner arrives at Sploosh Kaboom after approximately 45 minutes of gameplay.

 1. The RNG state will have advanced from the fixed seed of `(100, 100, 100)` on the order of 100 Million times.

-2. The runner plays sploosh kaboom and enters the ship locations observed at the end of the game into the program.
+2. The runner plays Sploosh Kaboom and enters the squid locations observed at the end of the game into the program.

 3. The program determines the given board to be board number 157238 of the ~600,000 possible.